brianeiler/gcp-gke-monitor-test/README.md

 ```

 ## Custom Metric Generator
 The test utility also can send custom metrics to Stackdriver.
 You must first click the Start Monitoring button to create the Stackdriver Custom Metric Descriptor.
 This function then begins exporting the value of the custom metric to Stackdriver once every minute.
-The custom metric in this example is called "WebApp - Active Users" and is associated with the "k8s_pod" resource in Stackdriver Monitoring.
+The custom metric in this example is called "Web App - Active Users" and is associated with the "k8s_pod" resource in Stackdriver Monitoring.

-#### Create Stackdriver Custom Metric Descriptor
+### Create Stackdriver Custom Metric Descriptor
 This is the code used to create the custom metric descriptor in Stackdriver:
 ```
 async function createStackdriverMetricDescriptor() {